(Re-) Calculating Your Cash Burn Rate in a Downturn

-There’s a number of steps that startups can take to manage their financial position in a downturn, but today we’re going to focus on the fundamentals: calculating your new burn rate and runway.
+There’s a number of steps that startups can take to manage their financial position in a downturn, but we’re going to focus on the fundamentals: calculating your new burn rate and runway.

 The actual math for getting your burn rate is pretty straightforward: you subtract your cash balance at the end of the month from your cash balance at the beginning of the month, to get the amount by which your cash balance decreased.
 That amount is your burn rate.

 When you’re confident your books are accurate, you can pull the numbers you need to re-run your financial models.
-Use these to get new revenue and churn predictions based on the current market, which then gives you a new projection for how much cash you’re likely to bring in.
+Use these figures to get new revenue and churn predictions based on the current market, which then gives you a new projection for how much cash you’re likely to bring in.
 Finally, use that cash projection vs. your expected expenses to recalculate what your burn rate is likely to be for the next months or year.

 It may be more difficult to fundraise during an economic downturn, you should generally ensure that your startup can remain solvent for the next 24 months without any additional infusion of capital.

 Given the current uncertainty around the pandemic and the markets, you should consider running numbers for multiple scenarios.
 What might your numbers be in a month if the situation continues to deteriorate?
 What might they be if it stabilizes?
 This is where a sensitivity report for your current models is helpful.
 Here’s a simple example for a company with $100,000 cash in the bank and $10,000 in monthly expenses, examining how its cash burn and runway change with different levels of revenue.

 Doing this kind of analysis upfront helps you plan for situations that you may face, so you aren’t caught off-guard if the market continues to shift.
 Regardless of what the economy means for your original plans, you’ll be in a position to start making decisions about what your business needs now.

 Check out these other helpful resources as you navigate these times:

 - How to Reduce Your Startup’s Operating Expenses